How solar panels are made

 Stage 6: Solar cell production & more doping

 First, the wafers are assessed for quality.
-This is to make sure they are the same thickness and do not contain any micro-cracks.
+This is to ensure they are the same thickness and do not contain any micro-cracks.

 The surface of each cell is then roughened by running them through a chemical fluid.
-This is to prepare the wafer for the next stage - doping the cell's surface with phosphorus.
+This step prepares the wafer for the next stage — doping the cell's surface with phosphorus.

 This is achieved by placing wafers in an oven at about 900°C. Phosphorus is then diffused onto the roughened side of the wafer.
 It is at this stage that the magic occurs.
 The silicon wafer is transformed into a solar cell capable of producing electricity.